How To Test a Car Battery With a Multimeter

 Testing Batteries with a Multimeter

 Before you learn how to test a car battery, there are a couple of things to keep in mind.
-First, a multimeter only works on maintenance-free batteries (the kind without plastic caps on the individual cells.)
-The other type must be tested with a hydrometer.
-Second, you should only test a battery after it's been sitting unused for at least an hour.
+A multimeter itself is going to do one thing – measure voltage, and in this case, DC voltage.
+Where a battery test at AutoZone has an advantage is it’s going to simulate a starting load on a battery.
+Many bad batteries will appear to have full voltage, but when it comes to holding that voltage under load, the battery reveals it is bad.
+There are several things you can do at home to simulate a load, which we will walk through, but none is as good as a thorough load-test that AutoZone can perform.
+Next, you should only test a battery after it's been sitting unused for at least an hour.
+This is known as “resting voltage”.
 If you test it immediately after use, you can receive a false reading from a unit charged by your car's electrical system.
 Once you're sure you can use your multimeter, you're ready to get started.

 Test Your Battery